GDQuest/blender-power-sequencer/README.md

 See our [Contributor's Guidelines](http://gdquest.com/open-source/contributing-guidelines/) to learn about how to contribute efficiently to Free Software.
 If you're a developer, check our [Blender Python best practices](https://www.gdquest.com/open-source/guidelines/blender-python/).
 They can help you avoid programming issues.

 Then, join the discussion in the [issues tab](https://github.com/GDquest/Blender-power-sequencer/issues) anytime!

-## Other add-ons

-Here are other recommended add-ons for a better editing workflow:

-Daniel Oakey's [rewrite of VSE Transform Tools](https://github.com/doakey3/VSE_Transform_Tools).
-This tool lets you animate and move strips from the video preview.
-The original add-on was abandoned a few years ago.
-Daniel fixed and rewrote it so now it's super slick!

-We made two separate command-line tools for tech-savy people:

-1. [BPSRender](https://github.com/GDquest/BPSRender), a tool to render videos with multiple threads from the terminal.
-1. [BPSProxy](https://github.com/GDquest/BPSProxy), a program to render proxies fast using FFmpeg and, if your graphics card supports it, use hardware acceleration.

-We recommend only using them if you're comfortable working with command-line programs.
-They're intended for use in command-line scripts and for users who use the shell often.